AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-goals/results-and-activities/remove-results-activities-from-goals.md

 ---

-# Supprimer des indicateurs de progression des objectifs dans Objectifs Adobe Workfront
+# Suppression des indicateurs de progression des objectifs dans Objectfs Adobe Workfront

 <!-- for goal redesign PRODUCTION RELEASE: Should this article be called "Remove or disconnect progress indicators from goals" when this is available to ALL progress indicators (including "disconnect goals")-- if yes, updte the title everywhere else where this is linked?
 -->